Here is why left turns are more dangerous than right turns:

-Why doesn't UPS turn left?
-Since Bob Stoffel, Senior VP of UPS revealed to Fortune in 2010 the company's tactic to save time and money by avoiding left-hand turns, the elimination of left-hand turns has been garnering interest and fueling opinions.
+Since Bob Stoffel, Senior VP of UPS, revealed to Fortune in 2010 the company's tactic to save time and money by avoiding left-hand turns, the elimination of left-hand turns has been garnering interest and fueling opinions.

 The left-hand turn is a highly dangerous maneuver.
 Court decisions determining the issue of liability arising out of automobile collisions have been stressing for decades that the left turn is a risky procedure requiring a high degree of care.
 Traffic-related fatalities and serious injuries among both drivers and pedestrians occur more commonly at or near intersections, and the left-turn crash is the type of accident most prone to result in serious injuries.

 If you are involved in a collision that causes you injuries, you are entitled to file a claim against the other party and get the rightful compensation for your loss.
 When you do that, make sure you benefit from expert legal representation by contacting us.

 How Dangerous Are Left Turns?

 According to the National Highway Traffic Safety Administration, 36% of all accidents occur during a turn or within an intersection.
 Statistics of New York pedestrian and bicyclist crashes show that left turns are twice more fatal than right turns.
-Pedestrians and bicyclists are severely injured by a left-turning vehicle at over three times the rate of pedestrian and bicyclist adversely affected by a right-turning car.
+Pedestrians and bicyclists are severely injured by a left-turning vehicle at over three times the rate of pedestrians and bicyclists adversely affected by a right-turning car.
 Left turns are also dangerous to motorcyclists because their smaller vehicles can go unobserved by a driver.

 Inattention, distraction, blind spots, and even psychology can be blamed for accidents; a driver looking for cars sees merely the absence of cars, not the presence of a motorcycle.